natalija94/advertisement-supplier/STARTME.md

 *Regarding points 2,3,4: for development and debug mode I only use the _start.run.xml_ script which is pound in .run folder.
 *Automatically recognized as start scripts in Intelli JIDEA.

-### REMARK: Docker Alternative to 1.2a
-(Not complete)
-I tried to configure the complete system using Docker compose including: this project and the instances of the one you provided.
-I had the problem with **connection refused** with http://localhost:8082 and http://localhost:8083.
-I tried different things - with no success.
-That's why I introduced the solution in 1.2a.

-Prerequisites:
-- Please checkout project from git: https://github.com/natalija94/advertisement-supplier.
-- PLease download Maven.
-- Please enable Lombok in your IDE.

-Please find two files `docker-compose.yml` + `Dockerfile`.

-*Remark:
-docker-compose up  :   requires **jar** file of ad supplier service.
-You need maven so you can perform the command: **clean install**.

-After **clean install** target folder is generated and .jar which docker compose requires.
-First you need image for app service.
-Perform: **docker-compose up** .
-Please run the command **docker-compose up** - in order to start the service.